-Are you considering selling your home in Orlando?
+Are you considering selling your home in Bradenton?
 If so, you might be thinking about making a few repairs and upgrades before you list it.
 Some changes can be lucrative, paying off in the long run.
 However, not all upgrades are created equal.
 We will let you know which upgrades to avoid!

 Updating and beautifying your home is a sure-fire way to get more potential buyers in the door.
 However, many sellers make the mistake of making too many upgrades or upgrading things that do not increase the property value.
 Some people even make upgrades that end up turning OFF buyers!
 Before you take a sledgehammer to the bathroom wall or make a trip to Home Depot, consider making only necessary repairs and only the upgrades that will pay for themselves by substantially increasing your home’s value.

 Don’t Add a Pool Unless YOU are Swimming In It

 You will not be able to add the price you pay for a pool onto the previous value of the home.
 It doesn’t work that way.
 We have seen people spend over 50k to add a new pool, only to be able to add a couple thousand to their asking price.
 Unless you plan on swimming in the pool yourself for years to come, a pool will end up costing you more than it adds value.
 Point blank: A pool doesn’t provide returns.

 Avoid overly customized designs.
 This can include overly designed kitchens, baths and anything else that you consider one of a kind.
 Consider toning down bold colored rooms and creating environments that are a bit more neutral.
 A can of paint is a lot less expensive than a total room redo.
 And on that note…